 Why not spend a few hours of your vacation learning how to play?

-75. MAKE A FLOWER LEI CROWN
+49. MAKE A FLOWER LEI CROWN

 If you scroll Instagram looking at cute Hawaii pictures (I know I’m not the only one), I’m sure you’ve seen people wearing Hawaiian flower lei crowns in their Insta-worthy photos.

 Believe it or not, these flower crowns have been around for quite a long time.
-They are called haku leis (or sometimes le po’o) and you’ll frequently see them on hula dancers and musicians.
+They are called haku leis (or sometimes le po’o), and you’ll frequently see them on hula dancers and musicians.

 There are a few places on Kauai where you can learn how to make your own.
-Do it early in your trip and then you can wear it out to dinner, to a luau, and even do a cute photoshoot wearing it!
+Do it early in your trip, and then you can wear it out to dinner, to a luau, and even do a cute photoshoot wearing it!

-Book your haku lei making class on Kauai
+Book your haku class on Kauai

-76. GO FISHING
+50. GO FISHING

 Kauai is a great island to go fishing.
 Meet up with a local guide who can take you to a favorite fishing spot.
 You won’t need to bring any gear, as everything will be provided.

-You’ll get an authentic Kauai fishing experience rain or shine.
+You’ll get an authentic Kauai fishing experience, rain or shine.

 Book your Kauai fishing excursion

-77. NATIONAL TROPICAL BOTANICAL GARDEN
+51. NATIONAL TROPICAL BOTANICAL GARDEN

 There are several beautiful botanical gardens on Kauai.
-Two of the most popular are the Allerton and McBryde gardens down in Poipu.
+Two of the most popular are the Allerton and McBryde Gardens down in Poipu.
 And they are located right next to each other.

 The Allerton Garden is cool for kids because you can see Morton Bay fig trees that were featured in Jurassic Park.

-The McBryde Garden is especially good for families because there’s a tram ride, living laboratory, and a Hawaiian Life Canoe Plant Garden.
+The McBryde Garden is especially good for families because there’s a tram ride, a living laboratory, and a Hawaiian Life Canoe Plant Garden.

-78. GO ZIPLINING
+52. GO ZIPLINING

 Ziplining has become the quintessential Hawaiian activity.
 And one of the best places to zipline in Hawaii is the island of Kauai.
 That’s because it’s full of gorgeous jungles!